e0958902/tp/docs/UserGuide.md

 or else the parser will return an error.
 The supplied time is of the format `YYYY-MM-DDTHH:MM:SSZ`

 In the above example, it will set the time for the program to be **1 Jan 2024, 1pm**.

+The time will be fixed and will not "move" once the time has been set.

 <br>